jameslovallo/ardi/ramidus/README.md

 ### Linking to Pages

 To enable SPA-style routing, just wrap links in an `<app-link>` element.
+You can set `preload="true"` if you want the linked page to be pre-fetched as soon as the current page loads.

 ```html
 <app-link><a href="/about">About Us</a></app-link>